juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 - **Key-Value Database**: 300 Bytes/file
 - **SQL Database**: 600 Bytes/file

+When you need to migrate between two types of metadata engines, you can use this method to estimate the required storage space.
+For example, if you want to migrate the metadata engine from a SQL database (MySQL) to a key-value database (Redis), and the current usage of MySQL is 30GB, then the target Redis needs to prepare at least 15GB or more of memory.
+The reverse is also true.

 ## Redis

 [Redis](https://redis.io) is an open source (BSD license) memory-based Key-Value storage system, often used as a database, cache, and message broker.